Skip to main content

 Intercom’s AI tool, Fin, offers conversational support by answering frequently asked questions or surfacing help center articles.
 Additionally, Fin can summarize conversations in the inbox and automatically populate ticket information.
 Intercom also features a marketplace with over 350 integrations.

-Pricing: Plans start at $39 per seat/month.
-14-day free trial available.
+Pricing: Plans start at $29 per seat/month, billed annually.
+A 14-day free trial is available.

 3. Salesforce Service Cloud